arpitas03/sidebar-widget/README.md

-# SideBar For Situational Awareness dashboard
+# Sidebar for situational awareness dashboard

 This project is a Sidebar Widget Application that lists delayed routes and ramp charts.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).